+We will continue to advise of HCFP engagement events through ICN email notifications.
 To ensure you are kept up to date, please make sure you have a registered account with the ICN against the HCFP.

-If you aren’t registered with the ICN, please click the link HERE to begin the registration process.
+If you aren’t registered with the ICN, please click the link here to begin the registration process.

-Click HERE for information regarding DISP Membership and how to apply.
+Click here for information regarding DISP Membership and how to apply.